-return to the Start screen from an open app or the Windows desktop.
+🔆 TIP: The Windows key 📲 on a keyboard or the Windows button 📲 on a tablet allows you to quickly open the Start menu from an open app or the Windows desktop.
 Press the button or key again to return to the previous screen.